bibbox/app-jenkins/INSTALL-APP.md

 * Search for the "Security" Tab and go there
 * Uncheck Check the box: "Allow users to sign up"

-Congrats your Jenkins is now secure
+Congrats your Jenkins is now secure.
+* Additionally you can now add further Users in the Security Tab

 ### Further Steps
 * Read up on the further steps on what to do next here